-Sales and Operations Planning (S&OP) is a process that intends to align supply with demand because the outcome of the S&OP process is a consensus-based operating plan that unifies an organization’s ability to create supply against the expected demand of their products.
+Sales and Operations Planning (S&OP) is a process in and of itself, enabling you to align supply with demand.
+The outcome of the S&OP process is a consensus-based operating plan that allows your organization to produce supply aligned with the expected demand of your products.

-The title “Sales and Operations Planning” itself implies that supply planning and demand planning are connected.
-Demand planners work with marketing and sales to forecast future demand and operations to generate the supply plan.
-The S&OP process helps identify discrepancies between the demand and supply plans, and then S&OP teams can apply different methods to bring supply into balance with demand.
+The term “sales and operations planning” implies that demand and supply planning are connected.
+As a best practice, demand planners work with marketing and sales to accurately forecast future demand, while supply planners anticipate the resources needed for the operation to fulfill the demand.
+The S&OP process enables organizations to identify discrepancies between the demand and supply plans and allows planners to apply different methods and run scenarios to align the two better.

-It is essential to understand what each function – both demand and supply planning – contributes to an organization before discussing how organizations can benefit from integrating demand planning and supply planning.
+It is essential to understand what each planning function – both demand and supply – contributes to your organization before considering the benefits of integrating them.

-Without a proper understanding of their demand, organizations can fall short in facilitating orders and maintaining a steady workflow.
+Without a proper understanding of demand, organizations can fall short of facilitating orders and maintaining a steady workflow.
 Demand planners leverage historical sales data and an awareness of upcoming new product launches, promotions, and other marketing initiatives to anticipate future demand.

-During the supply planning stages of the S&OP process, supply planners interpret their organization’s demand forecasts and create a roadmap for meeting that demand.
-Supply planners work closely with other logistics, finance, operations, and manufacturing teams to gather accurate data.
+During the supply planning stages of the S&OP process, supply planners interpret demand forecasts and create a roadmap for meeting that demand.
+Supply planners work closely with other key stakeholders, logistics, finance, operations, and manufacturing, to gather accurate data.

 Unconstrained Versus Constrained Planning

-When performing demand planning and supply planning, it can be valuable to consider the demand forecast, often referred to as an “unconstrained forecast.”
-Its primary purpose is to indicate the level and directions of future activity so that all teams and functions in an organization have time to respond to changes.
+A best practice in demand and supply planning is to consider the demand forecast, often referred to as an “unconstrained forecast.”
+The primary goal of this forecast is to indicate the level and direction of future activity so that all teams and functions within your organization have time to respond to changes.
 This unconstrained forecast is based on the actual demand potential of running forecasts, with no consideration given to constraints that may exist, such as capacity, materials, cash flow, etc.

-On the other hand, the constrained forecast is a forecast constrained by the organization’s operational side.
-While it may not be realistic to fulfill the unconstrained forecast, it allows organizations to explore possibilities.
+On the other hand, the constrained forecast is bound by your organization’s operations.
+While it may not be realistic to fulfill the unconstrained forecast, it allows you to run scenarios and explore possibilities.

-After considering the potential upside that might result from meeting the unconstrained forecast, evaluate the forecast from a constrained perspective since it is this view that translates into actionable and realistic operating plans.
+After you consider the potential upside from meeting the unconstrained forecast, evaluating the forecast from a constrained perspective allows for a view of an actionable and realistic operations plan.
 Typical constraints include:

 - Minimum and maximum batch sizes